di-br/ArduCAN/README.md

 All been done before, but that's not the point...

+6. Extend the thing to interact w/ the ECU and do other useful things (this will be car specific)

 ### Prerequisites
 1. Some Arduino board.
 I use a SparkFun Redboard:
 ![SparkFun CAN-bus shield](https://cdn.sparkfun.com//assets/parts/1/1/7/2/2/13975-01.jpg)